 Dream Involves Hills

 Sometimes there is a hill involved, such as slowly backing the car down an inclined driveway.
-As you’re tapping—or stepping with all your might—on the brakes to control the vehicle, this has no effect and it keeps rolling backwards into the street.
+As you’re tapping—or stepping with all your might—on the brakes to control the vehicle, this has no effect, and it keeps rolling backward into the street.

 Or, you may find yourself parking on a hilly street.
-You just know that the moment you turn the engine off, the car will start rolling backwards downhill—sometimes a steep hill.
+You just know that when you turn the engine off, the car will start rolling backward downhill—sometimes a steep hill.

 Interpretation of These Recurring Dreams